of All NU Home Games

 was its biggest victory to date, and over 1,000 fans attended.

-University of Chicago used Marshall Field (later Stagg Field) for its home
+University of Chicago used Marshall Field (later called Stagg Field) for its home

-games; NU played there as a visiting team on several occasions.
+games; NU played there as a visiting team on 24 occasions.

 In addition, NU's official